metamath/lamp-guide/docs/index.md

 ### JSON format

-Metamath-lamp exports proofs in JSON format, which you can later import later to restore the current state.
+Metamath-lamp exports proofs in JSON format, which you can later import to restore the current state.
 We recommend using the `.lamp.json` extension if you store them in a file.